SalishSeaCast/tools/docs/netcdf4/index.rst

   (relative to earth-based coordinates) and time.

-Datasets created by the Salish Sea MEOPAR project shall conform to `CF-1.6`_.
+Datasets created by the SalishSeaCast project shall conform to `CF-1.6`_.
 NEMO results nominally conform to an ealier version, `CF-1.1`_.